-Based upon and subject to the foregoing, and assuming the receipt of the appropriate consideration for the Shares and the Warrant Shares, we are of the opinion that the Shares have been duly authorized and are validly issued, fully paid and nonassessable, and that the Warrant Shares are duly authorized and will be validly issued, fully paid and nonassessable when exercised pursuant to the terms of the Warrants.
+Based upon and subject to the foregoing, and assuming the receipt of the appropriate consideration for the Convertible Shares, we are of the opinion that the Convertible Shares have been duly authorized and reserved, and upon the proper conversion of the Convertible Debentures, will be validly issued, fully paid and nonassessable.

-It is understood that this opinion is to be used only in connection with the offer and sale of the Shares and Warrant Shares while the Registration Statement is in effect.
+It is understood that this opinion is to be used only in connection with the offer and sale of the Convertible Shares while the Registration Statement is in effect.